AND Gate using Diodes on Breadboard | AND Gate in detail

-I am sure you must be familiar with an AND Gate, its Truth Table, Logic symbol, and its working.
+I am sure you must be familiar with an AND Gate, its truth table, logic symbol, and its working.
 But do you know how to build your own And Gate on Breadboard?
 If not then don’t worry, we have got you covered.
-Because in this post, you will learn how to make an AND Gate using Diodes on Breadboard.
+In this post, you will learn how to make an AND Gate using diodes on a breadboard.

 AND gate is a simple three-terminal Logic Gate.
 It is called AND gate because AND means “to multiply”.
-There are two inputs and one output in an AND Gate.
-When both the inputs of the AND gate is HIGH, the output is HIGH.
-Whereas the output is LOW or Zero in all the other cases.
-The AND gate using diodes follow the same working principle.
+There are two inputs and one output in this Gate.
+When both the inputs are HIGH, the output is HIGH.
+In comparison, the output is LOW or Zero in all the other cases.

 AND Gate Truth Table